rightjs/rightjs-home/docs/en/comparison.md

 ## Disclaimer

-Except the obvious reason of brainwashing and making you use RightJS, this article meant to give you some ideas where RightJS is situated (or supposed to be situated) relatively to other JavaScript frameworks.
+Except the obvious reason of brainwashing and making you use RightJS, this article is meant to give you some ideas where RightJS is situated (or supposed to be situated) relatively to other JavaScript frameworks.